 Jonathan is a graduate in Classics from Oxford University.
 He has translated more than seventy books from the Bulgarian, Catalan, Galician and Spanish languages for publishing houses such as Penguin Random House, New Directions and Shearsman Books.
 He lives with his family in Sofia and serves as a subdeacon in the Bulgarian Orthodox Church.

-Both the fifth and sixth lessons from the book, ‘Love’ and ‘Believe’, are available to read in Tsvetanka Elenkova’s Bulgarian translation on the website of the magazine Svet.
-A Bulgarian edition of the book is forthcoming.
+The fifth and sixth lessons from the book, ‘Love’ and ‘Believe’, appeared in the online magazine Svet, the seventh lesson, ‘Translation’, in the twentieth-anniversary issue of the magazine Christianity and Culture, all in Tsvetanka Elenkova’s Bulgarian translation.
+A Bulgarian edition of the book is forthcoming with Omophor.